pañca-tattva jaya jaya śrī-rādhā-mādhava

 gurudeve śrī-kṛṣṇa prasāda samarpaṇa

-“First one should worship the guru, and after worship Śrī Kṛṣṇa.
+“One should worship the guru first, and worship Śrī Kṛṣṇa after.
 Gurudeva gives Śrī Kṛṣṇa’s mercy.
 (10)

 guru ājñā laye kṛṣṇa pūjibe yatane